 You won’t have truly unlimited mobility like you would with the Oculus Quest, but the benefit to being tethered to a high-powered PC is that the gameplay on the Oculus Rift S is sharp, detailed and smooth.
 Boasting a 1280 x 1440 resolution (better than 1080p) and easy parameter setup, you’ll be submerged in 3D gameplay whenever you’re ready.
 The Oculus Rift S has an impressive library of VR video games, including backward compatibility with the old version of the Rift.
 Even if you owned the previous version, you’ll still be able to replay those games that made you fall in love with Rift in the first place.

 4. Valve Index

 For tethered VR units, the Oculus Rift S is hard to beat for the price, but if money is no object and you want top performance, the Valve Index is what you’re looking for.
-It’s comfortable, has a wide field of view and sports incredible graphics and smoothness.
+It’s comfortable, has a wide field of view, a 90 Hz refresh rate and sports incredible graphics and smoothness.
 The big kicker is the strap-on controllers that track the individual movement of your fingers, providing even more immersion into your gameplay.
 A few downsides include the need for a powerful gaming computer to get the most from the Index, and updating it can cause pauses in gameplay.
 If you can look past those, and the $1,000 price, this is one powerful VR headset.

 BEST FOR NINTENDO SWITCH